Jondev23/museum-app1/README.md

-# Museum Kutschen Interactive Kiosk App
+# Museum Kutschen Interactive Desktop App

 ## 📋 Description

-Interactive kiosk application designed for a museum exhibition about **Kutschen** (historical horse-drawn carriages).
+Interactive desktop application designed for a museum exhibition about **Kutschen** (historical horse-drawn carriages).
 The application allows visitors to participate in an interactive quiz about transportation history and travel distances in the 19th century.
+Runs as a standalone Windows desktop application with no browser dependencies.

 ## ✨ Key Features